Portrait of Lord Cornwallis: History and description

 He is depicted the same year that the Peace of Paris was ratified, ending the war.
 Cornwallis career was revived by the government of William Pitt and he served for a further two decades, notably in India and Ireland.

 In 1802 he negotiated and signed the Treaty of Amiens with France, bringing a temporary halt to the Napoleonic Wars, portrayed in the later painting The Peace of Amiens by Jules-Claude Ziegler.

 Cornwallis sat on his return to London after Yorktown.
 At the same time another veteran of the American War, the Irish general Lord Rawdon, was also being painted by Gainsborough.
 The portrait of Cornwallis was displayed at the Royal Academy's Summer Exhibition in 1783.
 It was considered a "good likeness" of the general.
-It is now in the collection of the National Portrait Gallery in London.
 A version commissioned by the Princes of Wales soon afterwards is now in the Royal Collection.